appcircleio/appcircle-docusaurus/docs/account/adding-google-play-service-account.md

 Google Service Account is required to upload your binary to Google Play Store.
 This JSON key must be added to your account to publish apps to Google Play.

-1. Please go to [Google Cloud Platform](https://console.cloud.google.com/apis) and Create a Google Cloud Project.
+1. Please go to [Google Cloud Platform](https://console.cloud.google.com/apis) and create a Google Cloud Project.

 2. Enable the Google Play Developer API for your Google Cloud Project.
-Login with your account and then head over to **Credentials -> Create Credentials** and then click **Service account**.
+Login with your account, then head over to **Credentials -> Create Credentials**, and then click **Service account**.

 ![](<https://cdn.appcircle.io/docs/assets/google-service01.png>)

-3. This screen will forward you to **Create service account** page.
+3. This screen will forward you to the **Create service account** page.
 Fill in the details of your service account.
 According to the service name you set, an automatic **Service account ID** will be created.

 ![](<https://cdn.appcircle.io/docs/assets/google-service03.png>)